surmwill/recycler_unity/README.md

 - List of demos for learning and debugging
 - An always up-to-date and queryable state of the currently active entries
 - Easy GameObject set up: simply add the Recycler component to a RectTransform.
-- Currently only vertical recyclers are supported.
+- Vertical and horizontal orientations are supported.

 <b>See videos of all the features [below](https://github.com/surmwill/recycler_unity/blob/master/README.md#feature-videos)</b>